CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (c) Account 2050, contracts payable, classification shall be for amounts due on contracts for goods and services, including retainage, furnished to a government;

-(d) Account 2070, due to other governments, classification shall be for amounts owed by the village district to another government, including, but not limited to charges for:
+(d) Account 2070, due to other governments, classification shall be for amounts owed by the village district to another government, such as:

 (1) Goods and services;